Scenic USA - Minnesota

 Inset Photo by Merrill Miller

-Without overland access, the lighthouse construction went extremely well.
-The beautiful Cream City brick tower was completed in two years.
-The well designed Parisian lens projected its beam up to 22 miles.
-Its gasoline powered, compressed air driven diaphone fog signal could be heard over five miles.
-The lightkeeper's isolation ended in 1924 with completion of Route 61.
-Just eight years later, after the highway was completed, the North Shore lighthouse hosted 30,000 visitors.
+Even without overland access, the lighthouse construction went extremely well.
+The beautiful Cream City brick tower was completed in just two years, topped off with a beautifully designed Parisian lens which projected its beam for 22 miles out into Lake Superior.
+Experiencing plenty of fog, a gasoline powered, compressed air driven diaphone fog signal could be heard for five miles on the lake.
+The light keeper's isolation ended in 1924 with completion of Route 61.
+Just eight years later, after the highway was completed, the North Shore lighthouse hosted 30,000 visitors during the summer season.

 All Rights Reserved